minhaz-nuzhat/ExperimentationPreviewDocs/known-issues-and-troubleshooting.md

 ### Results recalculation

-If the data is >10 minutes old, requesting results will cause a recalculation on the experimentation results page that takes ~15 seconds to complete.
+If the data is more than 10 minutes old, requesting results will cause a recalculation on the experimentation results page that takes ~15 seconds to complete.
 You need to refresh after the recalculation is completed in order to see the updated data.

 ### Naming Experimentation Workspace after deletion